comdex-official/networks/mainnet/05_post-mainnet-v5.0.0-fix.md

 ## Start the node and update it the information on #🪐validators-zone discord channel

-### Validators can use this snapshot, it was provided by CrpytoCrew (Fresh snapshot - statesync from 0.1.3, taken before the upgrade height)
+### Validators can use this snapshot, provided by CrpytoCrew (Fresh snapshot - statesync from 0.1.3, taken before the upgrade height)
-### For RPC, we will providing a ```pruning = default``` snapshot soon from scratch, you can wait and sync your node with that snapshot
+### For RPC, we will provide a ```pruning = default``` snapshot soon from scratch; you can wait and sync your node with that snapshot